Oracle Visual Query Builder

 Troubleshooting

-- Invalid join_config JSON: Ensure join_config is a well-formed JSON array.
-Example: [{"type":"INNER","table":"departments","on":"employees.department_id = departments.department_id"}].
+- Invalid join_config JSON: Replace join_config with a valid JSON array.
+Example format: [{"type":"INNER","table":"departments","schema":"HR","on":"employees.department_id = departments.department_id"}].